Posted on: 03/04/2020

 In the latest edition of our monthly power market blog series, Head of Sales Trading, Fanos Shiamishis and Trading Optimisation Analyst, Leo Burdorf take a look at the effects of recent storms on system prices, as well as changes across commodity markets throughout February.

-Before we dive into our monthly review of the commodity markets for February, we need to talk about system prices on Wednesday, 4th March, where we saw prices reach £2,242/MWh for settlement period 37 and £1,708/MWh for period 38.
-The low wind forecast turned out even lower than expected and demand exceeded supply.
+Wednesday 4th March saw system prices reach £2,242/MWh for settlement period 37 and £1,708/MWh for period 38 as the already forecasted low wind turned out even lower and demand exceeded supply.

 System Prices hit a minimum of -£66.25/MWh in February, with negative pricing for several periods (15 settlement periods) as increased levels of wind generation meant that wind generators were constrained off.
 The maximum system price was £120/MWh.